 Code of Conduct

-Matahari’s Code of Conduct is an integral component of our corporate governance framework.
-It serves as a reference for everyone in the Company by establishing the standards of behaviour they are expected to display at all times to ensure that the GCG principles of transparency, accountability, responsibility, independence and fairness are upheld in every aspect of the business.
+The Company’s Code of Conduct serves as a reference for everyone in the Company by establishing the standards of behaviour they are expected to display at all times to ensure that the GCG principles of transparency, accountability, responsibility, independence and fairness are upheld in every aspect of the business:

 1. The key objectives of the Code of Conduct are:

 a.
-Integrating the Company’s values into employees’ ethical business practices in line with the Company’s vision and mission.
+Integrating the Company’s values into employees’ ethical business practices in line with the Company’s vision and mission; and

 b.
 Clearly describing the Company’s values and the acceptable conduct that must be followed by all employees in carrying out their day-to-day duties and responsibilities.